mayagel/get_data_to_geo_portal/DOCUMENTATION.md

 ## Project Overview

 ### Objective
-Import all GDB (File Geodatabase) files from the archaeological excavations archive at `\\iaahq\Archaeological_Documentation\Center\Excavations` into our PostgreSQL/PostGIS database for centralized access via the geographic portal.
+Import all GDB (File Geodatabase) files from the archaeological excavations archive at `\\iaahq\Archaeological_Documentation\North\Excavations` into our PostgreSQL/PostGIS database for centralized access via the geographic portal.

 ### Challenge
 The archive contains 452 directories with prefix "A-" (excavation sites), each containing various file types including GIS data, images, documents, and compressed archives.
 Manual import would be impractical and error-prone.